Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Experiments

 \subsection{Implementation}

-In the experiment, we adopt a ResNet20 architecture for CIFAR100-C, a pre-trained ResNet18 for CUB200-C, and a randomly initialized ResNet18 for MiniImageNet-C. To ensure a fair comparison, all methods under evaluation utilize identical backbone networks and initialization protocols.
-For training the feature extractor on CIFAR100-C and MiniImageNet-C, we employ a learning rate of 0.1 and a batch size of 256.
+In the experiment, we adopt the ResNet20 for CIFAR100-C, a pre-trained ResNet18 for CUB200-C, and a randomly initialized ResNet18 for miniImageNet-C. To ensure a fair comparison, all methods utilize identical backbone networks and initialization protocols.
+For training the feature extractor on CIFAR100-C and miniImageNet-C, we employ a learning rate of 0.1 and a batch size of 256.
 Furthermore, we adjust the learning rate to 0.004, set the batch size to 128, and conduct training over 400 epochs on CUB200-C. To manage learning rate adjustments, we implement a cosine scheduler.
-For our RSGS adaptation process, we use SGD to update the model with a momentum of 0.9 and the learning rate is 0.0001.
-All experiments are conducted using PyTorch on a single A100 GPU.
+For our RSGS adaptation process, we use SGD to update the model with a momentum of 0.9, and the learning rate is 0.0001.
+All experiments are conducted using PyTorch on an A100 GPU.